Tannaka duality over ring spectra: Introduction

-is an equivalence. \end{enumerate} \end{thm}
+is an equivalence. \end{enumerate} \end{thm2}

-An $(\infty,1)$-category is $R$-Tannakian with respect to a topology $\lambda\in\{fin,fl,\geq 0\}$ if it is a rigid $R$-tensor $(\infty,1)$-category such there exists a fiber functor with respect to $\lambda$ (see Definition~\ref{nonpointeddfn}).
-A $\lambda$-Tannakian gerbe is a stack on the site of $R$-algebras with respect to $\lambda$ which is locally equivalent to the classifying stack of a $\lambda$-$R$-Tannakian group stack.
+An $(\infty,1)$-category is $R$-Tannakian with respect to a topology $\tau\in\{fin,fl,\geq 0\}$ if it is a rigid $R$-tensor $(\infty,1)$-category such there exists a fiber functor with respect to $\tau$ (see Definition~\ref{nonpointeddfn}).
+A $\tau$-Tannakian gerbe is a stack on the site of $R$-algebras with respect to $\tau$ which is locally equivalent to the classifying stack of a $\tau$-$R$-Tannakian group stack.
 It is said to be a neutral if there exists a global point (see Definition~\ref{tannakiangerbe}).

-Here $\TGer^{\tau}(R)$ is the $(\infty,1)$-category of neutral $\tau$-$R$-Tannakian gerbes.
+Here $\TGer(R,\tau)$ is the $(\infty,1)$-category of neutral $\tau$-$R$-Tannakian gerbes.
 Since the positive topology is not subcanonical we rest with the weaker statement of (3).
 There may also exist a reasonable notion of \textit{non-neutral} $(\infty,1)$-Tannaka duality where the duality holds over an extension of the base $\Einfty$-ring but we will not consider this more general case here.

+One application of our main theorem is to the study of homotopy types of complex algebraic varieties.
+Let $\bb{C}$ be the field of complex numbers.
+To a complex algebraic variety $X$ we can associate its algebraic de Rham cohomology $H^*_{dR}(X)$ which are finite dimensional complex vector spaces.
+An important property of these vector spaces is that they are endowed with a pure Hodge structure

+reflecting the arithmetic properties of the base field $\bb{C}$.
+This pure Hodge structure is encoded in the Tannakian formalism by the action of a pro-algebraic group $\pi_1(X,x)^{alg}$ on the space $H^*_{dR}(X)$ which is the dual of the Tannakian category of pure Hodge structures.
+This idea extends to the case of mixed Hodge structures and reflects the general principle in algebraic geometry that cohomology theories take their values in the category of linear representations of a pro-algebraic group.

+If we extend our scope beyond cohomology and consider possible full homotopy types of our variety $X$ we arrive at the following question.
+Can one produce a functorial geometric object $\cH(X)$ which can be thought of as the homotopy type of $X$, together with a cohomology functor

+in such a way that the action of the pro-algebraic group $\pi_1(X,x)^{alg}$ on $H^*(\cH(X))$ recovers the linear representation $H^*_{dR}(X)$.
+In fact this has been done in \cite{KPT} using To\"en's theory of schematic homotopy types \cite{T4}.
+A special example of a schematic homotopy type is the schematization of a space.
+The fundamental group of this schematization is isomorphic to the pro-algebraic completion of the fundamental group of the underlying space.
+Thus one way to interpret the schematization of a space is as a generalization of the pro-algebraic completion functor.

+The final task in this paper is then to supply the missing Tannakian interpretation of the homotopy type of a complex variety, already conjectured in \cite{T4} and \cite{habilitation}.
+More precisely we prove the following in Theorem~\ref{perfistannakian}.

+\begin{thm3} Let $k$ be a commutative ring and $X$ a finite CW complex.
+Then $(\Perf(X,k),\omega_{x})$ is a pointed $k$-Tannakian $\infty$-category with respect to the positive topology.
+When $k$ is a field of characteristic zero, the dual of this pointed positive $k$-Tannakian $\infty$-category is the schematization of $X$. \end{thm3}